-- 1. Software Maintenance - Any software update on the primary management node should also be done on the standby management node. - 2.
-Files Synchronization - Although we have setup crontab to synchronize the related files between the primary management node and standby management node, but the crontab entries are only run in some specific time slots, the synchronization delay brings in potential problems with HAMN, so it is recommended to manually synchronize the files mentioned in the section above whenever the files are modified. - 3.
-Reboot management nodes - In case the primary management node needs to be rebooted, the HADR will failover to the standby management node, to avoid the unnecessary failover, it is recommended to power off the standby management node before rebooting the primary management node.
-Rebooting the standby management node does not require additional steps.
+1. Software Maintenance

+Any software update on the primary management node should also be done on the standby management node.

+2. Files Synchronization

+Although we have setup crontab to synchronize the related files between the primary management node and standby management node, but the crontab entries are only run in some specific time slots, the synchronization delay brings in potential problems with HAMN, so it is recommended to manually synchronize the files mentioned in the section above whenever the files are modified.